How to Replace an Air Conditioner Compressor

 Getting Started

-When doing any a/c repair is a good idea to know how the air conditioner system works so you may have a better understating of the system operation.
-Before opening the system up we must check to see if any refrigerant is left inside before disassembly.
+When doing any a/c repair is a good idea to know how an air conditioner system works, so you may have a better understating of the system's operation.
+Before opening the system up you must check to see if any refrigerant is left inside before disassembly.
+Before work begins park the vehicle on a flat surface with the emergency brake on, engine off, while wearing protective eye wear and gloves.
+If the system is still under pressure the refrigerant must be vacuumed down - Video.

 Unbolt and remove any tubing or hoses to gain access to the serpentine belt for removal.
 This tubing is used for emissions and air filter intake proposes and is usually easily removed by undoing minor bolts or screws.
 Next, the serpentine belt must be removed which drives the compressor except for hybrid and electric cars.

-Step 2: Removing the Compressor
+Step 2: Compressor Removal

 remove mounting bolts